PrestaShop/docs/src/content/1.7/modules/creation/module-translation.md

 {l s='Hello %s!' sprintf=$my_module_name mod='mymodule'}
 ```

-But in our case, we also need to make sure that the %s is replaced by
+But in our case, we also need to make sure that the `%s` is replaced by
-"World" in case the "my\_module\_name" value does not exist... and we
+"World" in case the `my_module_name` value does not exist... and we
 must make "World" translatable too.
 This can be achieved by using Smarty
 `{capture}` function, which collects the output of the template between
 the tags into a variable instead of displaying, so that we can use it